tindandelion/rust-bittorrent-client/_posts/2025-06-19-obtaining-the-list-of-peers.md

 }
 ```

 Notice that I still keep things simple, almost to a fault.
 That `get_dict_sha1()` method looks a bit awkward, and rightly so: it looks too specific for a pretty generic data type like `Dict`.
-However, I still don't have a clear idea of what the fully-fledged `Dict` public interface should look like, so I'm resorting to the simplest thing that could possibly work in order to achieve the goal.
+However, I still don't have a clear idea of what the fully-fledged `Dict` public interface should look like, so I resort to the simplest thing that could possibly work in order to achieve the goal.
 Later on, as our `Dict` struct keeps growing in functionality, I'm going to revisit the interface and get rid of overly specific methods.

 Also notice the result type, `Sha1`.
 I'll get back to that [later in this post](#sha1-struct-the-newtype-pattern).